RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 Power Tools: Scatter Matrix
 ---------------------------

-There might be endless pairs of things we might want to look at to see if there is any correlation.
-However, this would take a long time and can be very tedius.
-This is where Scatter Matrix comes in to the rescue.
-Scatter Matrix allows you to see multiple pairs of things at once as shown below.
+There might be endless pairs of things we might want to see if there is any correlation.
+However, this would take a long time and can be very tedious.
+This is where Scatter Matrix comes into the rescue.
+Scatter Matrix allows you to see multiple pairs of things at once, as shown below.